-When you have multiple devices of one ecosystem, it’s easy to use one of them to locate the others.
+When you have multiple devices in one ecosystem, it’s easy to use one of them to locate the others.
 Apple’s iOS has Find My Phone, and Google’s Android has Find My Device.
 But if you want to find an iPhone using an Android or vice versa, that can be tricky.

 It’s not impossible, however.
 The secret here is Google Maps, more specifically, the Location-sharing feature of the app.